Cassava Flour Information is my way of trying to help answer your questions about it, how to use it, and why I use it.

 Information on What are the Characteristics of Cassava Flour?

 Cassava flour absorbs way more liquid than any other flour I have ever worked with.
 More than coconut flour or rye flour.
-To tell the truth, when I write a recipe I rely on how the batter or dough looks as well as how it feels its a textural thing.
+To tell the truth, when I write a recipe I rely on how the batter or dough looks as well as how it feels it is a textural thing.
 Bakers have relied on feel and sight for many years to make bread.

 Can Cassava Replace All-Purpose Flour?